marissavilleneuve/voyant-tool-tutorial/Voyant- A text-analysis tool.md

 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/popo.jpg)

 Depending on the page voyant can pick up on some weird syntax.
-Or, here I've uploaded a .png
+Or, here is an example image showing what can happen:

 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/png.jpg)